ziglibs/diffz/roadmap.md

     - [ ] Imara diff has an optimized histogram:
           https://github.com/pascalkuthe/imara-diff
 - [ ] POSIX-diff compatible patch output?
+- [ ] Delta functions?
+They aren't used internally.

 Covers the bases.